 Provision across the school is monitored by the Headteacher and the safeguarding governor committee.

 Sharing with others.

 The Headteacher together with members of the safeguarding governor committee will provide support and advice to members of our school community about the provision and implementation of pastoral care in school.
+Our Mental Health and Health and Wellbeing governor lead provides a monthly article for the newsletter and supports the promotion of health and wellbeing for staff in school.
 Regular staff meetings and termly full governor meetings provide regular opportunities for the quality of care to be evaluated and developed.
-Regular information is shared via our newsletter and on the website.
 The school rises to the opportunity and challenge of promoting health and wellbeing to the wider community.